 It’s been a year since America, and the rest of the world, got to know Murrieta, CA. It wasn’t a pretty sight.

-There is a glitch on the America’s immigration system that makes the staying in USA rather easy. smugglers knew about it.
+There is a glitch in America’s immigration system that makes staying in the USA rather easy.
+Smugglers knew about it.
 When the United States gets Mexican immigrants trying to cross the border illegally, they get deported almost immediately.
 The same can not be done with Central American immigrants who get detained, processed and eventually released in the US, sometimes with family members, friends, etc. After that, they get a month notice to appear at an immigration office.
 This almost never actually happens and immigrants simply start a living without documents in the US.
 This is the source of the chaos we all saw last year.

 Most of these little immigrants were detained in Texas, but their facilities were just overloaded.
 Texas needed help from other states in processing the rising number of minors.
 One of the States that were willing to help was California and the kids were sent in buses to different counties to be processed.

 Word got out that kids were being transported there and a group of people started organizing to make sure “illegal aliens” were turned away.
 Sadly, the whole world got to know Murrieta through the protests.
 When the buses arrived, the protesters blocked the way screaming at the buses full of kids who didn’t quite understand what was going on.
 People held nasty signs and kept screaming at the kids.
 I got to watch all of this on TV, I could see the kids’ faces full of terror, and crying and it broke my heart.
 I can’t understand how people can be that vile to children.
 When some of the protesters were interviewed, it was clear to me that they didn’t really understand why the kids were there.
 They wanted them out of town.